Hasan-Shahid/KA-Advanced-Ai-2025/README.md

   ❌ Any other electronic device
   ❌ LLMs of any kind, if a student is caught using one they will be kicked on the spot

-## 💬 Feedback & Questions

-If you have any **suggestions, feedback, or concerns**, feel free to share!
-Your input is valuable in ensuring a smooth examination process.

 ---